NDDDDDDDDD/trackextract/README.md

 **- [common](https://raw.githubusercontent.com/NDDDDDDDDD/trackextract/main/lists/common.txt)**

-> List created by scraping the 300 websites, in terms of traffic.
+> List created by scraping ttop 300 websites, in terms of traffic.
 It only includes third-party trackers.

 > You will have to whitelist certain domains like google.com, since this list is unedited.